vilmaq/readme-generator/README.md

 The Project contains the file questions.js where the questions to ask to the user are; createFile.js - that creates the README file in the output folder and generateMarkdown.js that generates the markdown based on the answers given to the questions.

+In the question.js, validation for the URL and the email address is performed.
+The application will not continue the execution if the data entered for the respective answers is not an URL or/and email.

 ## Table of Contents

 - [README GENERATOR](#readme-generator)